staff

 (she/her)

-Admin and Instructor I found yoga in 2003 while searching for ways to manage depression and almost instantly found just what I needed in both the practice and the community of YogaOasis.
-I feel honored to have begun teaching in 2006 and helping Rachel King manage the studios in 2009.
+Admin I found yoga in 2003 while searching for ways to manage depression and almost instantly found just what I needed in both the practice and the community of YogaOasis.
+I feel honored to have begun helping Rachel King manage the studios in 2009.
 My practice reminds me of the truth of goodness and light inside and around me, and my time at YO allows me to share this same light with others.
-I continue to be inspired by my teachers who are too numerous to mention and include each student I've ever had the privilege of meeting. . .but especially Darren Rhodes and Christina Sell, who gave me the courage to share my practice and my journey with others through teaching.
-My classes are lighthearted while offering challenge and the opportunity to honor limitations when necessary.
-Also, they often end with some medicinal dark chocolate. |
+I continue to be inspired by my teachers who are too numerous to mention. . .but especially Darren Rhodes and Christina Sell. |

 Leah Shaffer(she/her)